bennylb/ghidra-mcp-nix/README.md

 Nix generations install and remove the extension immutably.
 Plugin enablement and Ghidra tool preferences remain mutable user state.

+GhidraMCP 6.0.0 defaults to an unauthenticated HTTP server bound to the loopback interface (`127.0.0.1`).
+This is intended for a trusted, single-user workstation.
+Do not expose it to a LAN or the internet without configuring the upstream authentication and binding controls.

 ## Updating releases